mani0999/blockchain_project/readme.md

 11. Run method.js by using node method.js

-12. Run handler.js using curl -XPOST http://localhost:8080/transfer or node handler.js
+12. Run handler.js using node handler.js